Badshahi Ashurkhana

 Badshahi Ashurkhana is an ashurkhana near Charminar in Hyderabad, India.
 It was constructed in memory of martyrdom of Imam Hussain, and is used during the mourning period of Moharram.

-It is now classified as a heritage site and is looked after by the ancestral hereditary Mutawalli Mujawer Mir Nawazish Ali Moosvi 11 generations custodian along with state Department of Archaeology and Museums.

 History

-It was built by Muhammed Quli Qutb Shah in 1594, three years after building the Charminar.
+It was built by Muhammed Quli Qutb Shah in 1594.
 The brilliantly coloured tile-mosaic decoration was completed under Abdullah Qutb Shah in 1611.

-After the Mughal conquest of Hyderabad, in a display of Sunni sectarianism, Aurangzeb used the ashurkhana as a horse stable for the Mughal cavalry, destroying part of the building in the process.
-The monument was restored by Asaf Jah II in the period 1764-65; a new entry gate was added, along with outer halls and wooden colonnades.
+After the Mughal conquest of Hyderabad, in a display of Sunni sectarianism, Aurangzeb used the Ashurkhana as a horse stable for the Mughal cavalry, destroying part of the building in the process.
+The monument was restored by Asaf Jah II in the period 1764–65; a new entry gate was added, along with outer halls and wooden colonnades.

 The Monument

 Ashurkhana include sites like the Niyaz Khana (offering place), Naqaar Khana (drums place), Sarai Khana's (rest taking place for devotees) Abdar Khana (drinking water place), Langar Khana (food serving place), Makan-e-Mujawer (Mujawer Residence), Daftar-e-Mujawer (Mujawer office), Alawa Chabutra, and Guardroom.
 The Ashur Khana stands today with enamel tiles that have retained their lustre and vibrant colours even after four centuries.
-The intricate design in hexagons is exquisite.